SURGICAL TECHNOLOGY/PERIOPERATIVE EDUCATION

 Community Service

-First and second year students participate in the group collection of animal supplies for local animal shelters and organizations.
+First and second year students participate in the Student Surgical Technologist Organization community service project, a group collection of supplies for a beneficiary non-profit group.
+Student vote on the beneficiary each year.
 The students steer the event as a teamwork exercise and community service project.

 The collection lasts the entire month of November each year.
 Boxes are placed throughout the college for collection.
-The students gather the donations and bring them to the lab.
-During the first week of December all the supplies are distributed.
+The students gather the donations and distribute the items to the beneficiary during the first week of December.
 The students organize and execute the event.
 The project was implemented in 2001 and is a longstanding tradition in the Perioperative Education Department.

 Certification

 Graduates of the Lakeland Community College surgical technology program are required by the accrediting body to take the national certification exam as part of the graduation process.
 The certification exam is offered on campus the week following commencement.
 Students, who are members of the Student Surgical Technologist Organization (SSTO) have their exam paid for by the SSTO treasury.
-Certification exam pass rates for 2014-2017 are 100 percent.
+Certification exam pass rates for can be found here: https://www.lakelandcc.edu/web/about/surgical-technology-departments

 Staging Enabled